thingwave/go-sigml/README.md

 Catastrophic  : 255

 ### d
-d stand for Description is is a human readable text indicating what has happened.
+d stands for Description is is a human readable text indicating what has happened.

 ### p
 p is used for sending generic payloads, such as SenML encoded data belonging to an error or similiar.